ericleasemorgan/bringing-algorithms/classification-and-clustering/README.md

 `python3 pivot.py model/output_csv/topics-metadata.csv barh author`

-The result will be a set of bar charts illustrating how much each author discussed a given topic:
+The result will be a set of bar charts illustrating how much each authors' works are "about" a given topic:

 [INSERT IMAGE HERE.]

 As you can see, each author discuss a different topic almost exclusively.
 Emerson discusses men.
 Alcot discusses Jo.
 Thoreau discusses water.
 Longfellow discusses the heart.

-As an extra exercise, use the authors.csv file as a template, change the author column to year, fill in the year of publication for each file, topic model the result, visualize it as a line chart, and see how themes may (or may not) have changed over time.
+As an extra exercise, use the authors.csv file as a template, change the author column to year, fill in the year of publication for each file, run the Tool again, visualize the results as a line chart, and see how themes may (or may not) have changed over time.

-Topic modeling is a unsupervised machine learning process.
-Given a set of documents and an integer (t), a topic modeler will identify t latent themes, where each theme is a list of words which appear relatively close to each to each other.
-There are many topic modeling algorithms, but LDA (Latent Dirichlet Allocation) is generally considered the best one.
+## Summary

+The processes of machine learning, such automatic classification and the generation of latent themes, are opportunities for librarianship.
+The combination of full text, bibliographic description, and "intelligent" algorithms make for powerful tools to be applied to traditional library collections and services.

 ---
 Eric Lease Morgan &lt;emorgan@nd.edu&gt;